neutrons/Shiver/README.md

 ---

-*CI*
+*Automated Jobs*

 The repository runs automated tests on branches during Pull-Requests and on the main ones: next, main and qa.
 The jobs are described in .github/workflows/actions.yml:
-  * Tests.
-It includes pytest, pre-commit and code coverage tools - `tests`
+  * `Tests`.
+It includes pytest, pre-commit and code coverage tools

-  * Conda build.
-A new conda package is built and uploaded to Anaconda, depending upon git tags and authorized branches - `conda-build`
+  * `Conda build`.
+A new conda package is built and uploaded to Anaconda, depending upon git tags and authorized branches.

-  * Trigger deploy.
-Given that the two above jobs were successful, deployment is triggered. - `trigger-deploy`
+  * `Trigger deploy`.
+Given that the two above jobs were successful, deployment is triggered.

 ---
 *Documentation Updates*

-When adding new views, presenters and methods.
-Please navigate to docs/source/repo_doc.rst.
+When adding new views, presenters and methods, please navigate to docs/source/repo_doc.rst.
 Add the new feature under the appropriate section following the given template:

 ```bash
 .. automodule:: path.to.new.module